linuxboot/heads-wiki/Brief-over-of-Heads-and-firmware-security/Heads-threat-model.md

 title: Heads Threat model
 permalink: /Heads-threat-model/
 nav_order: 2
-parent: Brief over of Heads and firmware security
+parent: Brief overview of Heads and firmware security
 ---

 The threat model that Heads proposes to address is very different from that of